London

 Batty Langley's

-A 1724 Georgian house transformed into a baroque theatre of 29 rooms, each with its own distinct decor.
+A 1724 Georgian house transformed into a baroque theatre of 29 rooms, each signed with a different decor.

 What makes this hotel unique

-• 29 rooms with unique decors, from neo-gothic to rococo, no two interiors alike
+• 29 rooms with unique decors, from neo-Gothic to rococo, no two interiors identical

-• 1724 Georgian houses restored, with period panelling and marble fireplaces
+• 1724 Georgian houses restored, period panelling and marble fireplaces

 • Spitalfields district, 5 minutes on foot from Brick Lane and the vintage market

-• 9.5/10 Booking score from 742 reviews, praising the originality of the decors
+• Booking score of 9.5/10 from 742 reviews, praising the originality of the decors

 • Room service available, breakfast served in a panelled room with stained glass